-This summer, skinny cocktails, antioxidants, and ‘healthy’ beverages are all the rage, especially with that slew of pool party Evites sitting in your Gmail, and the beach beckoning for you to come and play.
+This summer, skinny cocktails, antioxidants, and ‘healthy’ beverages continue to grow in popularity, especially as the beach and pool party season beckonds for you to come and play.

-The kids are out of school, the temperature is rising, and you’re just itching to get out in the sun for a dose of vitamin D.
+We know that feeling – the kids are out of school, the temperature is rising, and you’re just itching to enjoy some fun in the sun!

-While we can’t promise to reduce wrinkles, or concoct some new workout that involves raising a glass, here’s a few ideas for low calorie cocktails to enjoy this summer that are more than tasty-many of their ingredients are good FOR you.
+While we can’t promise to reduce wrinkles, or concoct some new workout that involves raising a glass, here’s a few ideas for low calorie cocktails to enjoy this summer that are more than tasty-many of their ingredients are actually good for your health.

 Ingredient #1: Soju